ethanlunderville/csc413-tankgame-ethanlunderville/README.md

 ## Version of Java Used: Java 17

-## IDE used: Intellij
+## IDE used: Intellij IDEA

 ## Steps to Import project into IDE:

-Select File->New->Project From Existing Sources
+1. Select File -> New -> Project From Existing Sources

-Select the csc413-tankgame-ethanlunderville folder and press ”ok”
+2. Select the csc413-tankgame-ethanlunderville folder and press ”ok”

 ## Steps to Build and run your Project:

-Once the project has been imported.
-Create an application run configuration using the Main.Launcher class as the Main class.
+1. Create an application run configuration using the Main.Launcher class as the Main class.
-Ensure that you are using at least java 17 or above.
+Ensure that you are using at least java 17 or above for your SDK.

-After that press apply and ok on the bottom right of the GUI.
+2. After that press apply and ok on the bottom right of the GUI.
-Following this you will need to tell the ide where the resource folder is.
+Following this you will need to tell Intellij where the resource folder is.
 To do this you press :

     File -> Project Settings -> Project Structure -> Modules
-Press the csc413-tankgame-ethanlunderville module and you will see this:

-On the “mark as” menu click resources and then click resources from the files in the project.
+3. Click on the resources folder under the project directory and then on the “mark as” menu click resources.

-After this apply the changes and the game should be ready to run.
+4. Apply the changes and the game should be ready to run.
 Press the green play button.

 Building the Jar

-Go to
+1. Go to
 File -> Project Settings -> Artifacts and press the plus sign

-Then choose Jar and “From modules with dependencies…” When it asks for the main class type: Main.Launcher.
+2. Choose Jar and “From modules with dependencies…” When it asks for the main class type: Main.Launcher.
-After this, to build the jar, go to
+After this, to build the jar, go to:

    Build -> Build Artifacts.

-Now the jar should be in the csc413-tankgame-ethanlunderville\out\artifacts\csc413_tankgame_ethanlunderville_jar directory.
-To run the jar, open a terminal (Command Prompt, Powershell etc.) and navigate into this directory.
+3. To run the jar, open a terminal (Command Prompt, Powershell etc.) and navigate into csc413-tankgame-ethanlunderville\out\artifacts\.
-When you are in the directory type this command to run the game :

-java -jar csc413-tankgame-ethanlunderville.jar
+4. java -jar csc413-tankgame-ethanlunderville.jar

 ## Controls to play your Game: